 That streak was ended in Summer 2014 by Alliance, with legendary mid-laner Henrik "Froggen" Hansen, which to this day is the only organisation to win the European title outside of Fnatic and G2.
 Alliance had looked extremely strong but came to a tragic end after a disappointing Worlds performance with a shock loss to Brazilian team KaBuM! e-Sports a low-point in a failed attempt to make it out of Groups.

 Fnatic then returned to dominating the league by winning both 2015 splits and even became the first LCS team to go undefeated in the regular season having finished the Summer Split with an incredible 18-0 record.
-That squad is still remembered as one of the greatest in European history as it defeated Origen, the organisation of legendary Fnatic mid-laner Enrique "xPeke" Cedeño Martínez, in a thrilling five-game final before both organisations performed admirably to reach the Worlds semi-finals.
+That squad is still remembered as one of the greatest in European history as it defeated Origen, the organisation of legendary Fnatic mid-laner Enrique "xPeke" Cedeño Martínez, in a thrilling five-game final before both organisations performed admirably to reach the Worlds semi-finals in China where Riot showcased a massive CGI Elder Dragon and launched the digital group 'K/DA'.

 However, things would change massively in 2016 with the promotion of G2 - the organisation of former mid-laner and polarising personality Carlos "Ocelote" Rodríguez Santiago who infamously had a rivalry with both xPeke and Fnatic.